merchise/xotl.ql/docs/source/inners.rst

       it will now be asked to build *selection* expressions.

-   Again, Python calls `__getattribute__` to `qp<person>` to get its `name` attribute; this call creates yet another part emits that query part.
-Since that query part does not contain any previously emitted part (actually, since we use *is* comparison there will never be a case in which parts that occur in different syntactical units are confused although they may be equivalent -- i.e different `ifs`, or different elements in the selection won't be merged and thus their boundaries will be established.)
+   Again, Python calls `__getattribute__` to `qp<person>` to get its `name` attribute; this call creates yet another part and emits it.
+Since that query part does not contain any previously emitted part [#never-happens]_ this part is placed on top of the bubble and not merged with any previous part.

    Then, Python calls `__getattribute__` to `qp<partner>` to get its `name` attribute.
-Again, the part is emitted.
+Again, the part is emitted (and not merged -- it can't be.)

 10. Now the `next(comprehesion)` returns the tuple.
 If we were to call `next` again it would raise a StopIteration exception, since :meth:`xotl.ql.interfaces.ITerm.__iter__` should yield a single query part.

-11. :func:`~xotl.ql.core.these` now regains control and it pops top-most bubble from thread-local stack.
+11. :func:`~xotl.ql.core.these` now regains control and it pops the top-most bubble from a thread-local stack.
 If we inspect its :attr:`~xotl.ql.interfaces.IQueryParticlesBubble.parts` we'll find the following expressions in the given order: